Charles Cullen

 Charles Edmund Cullen (born February 22, 1960) is an American serial killer.
-Cullen, a nurse, murdered dozens – possibly hundreds – of patients during a 16-year career spanning several New Jersey medical centers, until being arrested in 2003.
-He confessed to committing as many as 40 murders, at least 29 of which have been confirmed, though interviews with police, psychiatrists and journalists suggest he committed many more.
+While working as a nurse, Cullen murdered dozens—possibly hundreds—of patients during a 16 year career spanning several New Jersey and Pennsylvania medical centers until finally being arrested in 2003.
+He confessed to committing as many as 40 murders at least 29 of which have been confirmed, though interviews with police, psychiatrists and journalists suggest he committed many more.
+Researchers have suggested that Cullen may have murdered as many as 400 people.
+However, most murders cannot be confirmed due to lack of records.

 Early life

-Charles Cullen was born on February 22, 1960, in West Orange, New Jersey.
-He was raised in a working-class Catholic family, the youngest of eight children.
-His father Edmond, a bus driver, died on September 17, 1960, when Charles was seven months old.
-Cullen later described his childhood as "miserable" and claimed to have been constantly bullied by his schoolmates and sisters' boyfriends.
-When he was aged nine, he made the first of many suicide attempts by drinking chemicals from a chemistry set.

-Cullen's mother, Florence Cullen (née Ward), was born in England and emigrated to the US after World War II.
-She was killed in a car accident on December 6, 1977, at the age of 55, when Cullen was in his senior year of high school.
-Cullen recalled his mother's death as being "devastating" and described being upset that the hospital did not immediately inform him of her death and cremated her body instead of returning it.
+Charles Cullen was born in West Orange, New Jersey, the youngest of eight children.
+His father, Edmond, a bus driver, died on September 17, 1960, when Charles was seven months old.
+His childhood was impoverished; Cullen later described it as "miserable" and claimed to have been constantly bullied by his schoolmates and sisters' boyfriends.
+He made the first of many suicide attempts when he was approximately nine years old, drinking chemicals from a chemistry set.
+Cullen's mother, Florence Cullen (née Ward), was born in England and emigrated to the US after World War II as a war bride.
+She was killed in a car accident on December 6, 1977, when Cullen was 17 and a junior in high school.

 The following year, Cullen graduated from West Orange High School and enlisted in the United States Navy.
 He served aboard the submarine USS Woodrow Wilson.
-He successfully passed basic training and the rigorous psychological examinations required for submarine crews, who were expected to spend as long as two months at a time being submerged in a cramped vessel.
+He successfully passed basic training and the psychological examinations required for submarine crews (who were expected to spend as long as two months at a time being submerged in a cramped vessel).
 Cullen rose to the rank of petty officer second class as part of the team that operated the vessel's Poseidon missiles.
-He did not fit in during his time in the Navy and was hazed and bullied by his fellow crewmen.
+He did not fit in during his time in the Navy and was hazed and (like his school days) bullied by his fellow crewmen.